semlanik/qtprotobuf/README.md

 **Parameters:**

 *generate_qml* - Enables/disables QML code generation in protobuf classes.
-If set to `true` qml related code for lists and qml registration to be generated.
+If set to `true` QML-related code for lists and QML registration to be generated.

 **Note:** see examples/qmakeexample for details